 To develop the children's growth mindset, rather than simply praising success, we praise effort and persistence.
-We believe learning should be a challenge and within DT, our children are allowed to make mistakes and learn from them.
-In DT, we want learning to be challenging and encourage the children to take risks.
+We believe learning should be a challenge and within science, our children are allowed to make mistakes and learn from them.
+In science, we want learning to be challenging and encourage the children to take risks.
 Our approach to our curriculum aims to build self-esteem, a respect for self and others, kindness and resilience, with staff modelling across the curriculum how to deal with challenge and adversity.
-Therefore all design briefs attempt to ensure the children overcome real life problems.

-From EYFS through to KS2, we give the children opportunities to be designers and discuss the design skills that they are using to investigate and explore.
-We want children to celebrate the successes of making items for real life purposes.
+We want our children to see themselves as scientists and develop self-efficacy and intrinsic motivation in science.
+From EYFS through to KS2, we give the children opportunities to be scientists and discuss the scientific skills that they are using to investigate and explore.
+We want children to celebrate the successes of making discoveries.